 When To Replace Tie Rod Ends

-Inner and outer tie rod does not have a specific lifespan expectancy.
+The inner and outer tie rods do not have a specific lifespan expectancy.
 How long the tie rod will last depends on your vehicle model, where, and how you drive it.
 You should replace your tie rods only when you hear a clunking and knocking noise coming from the front wheels, or your vehicle starts to wander.